GazzaJ/CI-MS3-W3Recipes/README.md

  Once a user signs up or logs-in a unique session cookie is generated for the duration of their session.
 Recipe uploads are saved in the database against the session cookie username.

  3. Restricted Access

  The app logic checks the session cookie and only enables users to Manage (edit/delete) their own uploaded recipes.
+I have also attempted to prevent backdoor access to the delete function through retyping another url and inserting delete_recipe/Object_id.
+ > **Thanks to Kotaro (Toto) Tanaka for highlighting this one while reviewing the app.**

 ![Restricted Access](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/restricted-1.jpg)